comprna/Junckey/README.md

 # PSI-Clustering-Junction

 The next scripts have been developed for generating PSI (Percent Spliced Index) values of junctions clusters.
-This pipleine is adpated for using STAR.
+This pipleine is adpated for using STAR (https://github.com/alexdobin/STAR).

 ### 1. Format STAR output